n41r0j/bitcore-node-komodo/README.md

-Bitcore Node
+Bitcore Node for Zclassic
 ============

-A Bitcoin blockchain indexing and query service.
-Intended to be used with as a Bitcoin full node or in conjunction with a Bitcoin full node.
+A Zclassic blockchain indexing and query service.
+Intended to be used with as a Zclassic full node or in conjunction with a Zclassic full node.

-## Upgrading from previous versions of Bitcore Node

-There is no upgrade path from previous versions of Bitcore Node due to the removal of the included Bitcoin Core software.
-By installing this version, you must resynchronize the indexes from scratch.

 ## Install